An open-source package manager for agent skills

 Never executes anything.

-No post-install hooks, no build steps, no user-supplied scripts run by crew.
+No post-install hooks, no build steps, no user-supplied scripts run by Homecrew.
 It copies files.
 Agents are what run them.

 marker